TecSong/SilkPay/README.md

 - Security:
   - We set the payment amount and whitelist receivers ahead of time before the payment is triggered, to prevent loss of funds.

+# Application Scenario
+- payments in DAOs
+- payments in hackathons

 # Functions completed during hackathon delivery
 - [ ] **Complete the logic of prepayment**
 - [ ] **Implement the logic of the arbitration mechanism**